shirblc/img-processing-api/README.md

 - 404 - Returned when the full size image doesn't exist in the source folder.
 - 500 - Returned when any other error occurs.

+#### POST /thumbnails

+**Description:** Resizes an image to 360px width based on the input and output paths provided.
+Saves the image to the given location with the original file name.

+**Query Parameters:** None.

+**Body:**

+- inputImagePath (string) - Absolute path of the image to generate a thumbnail of.
+- outputFolderPath (string) - The folder to save the generated thumbnail to.

+**Response:** A JSON with the following keys:

+- success (boolean)
+- outputFilePath (string) - the path to the generated thumbnail.

+**Potential Response Codes:**

+- 200 - A successful fetch.
+The image is included in the response.
+- 400 - Returned when there's no image name in the query parameters.
+- 404 - Returned when the full size image doesn't exist in the source folder.
+- 500 - Returned when any other error occurs.

 ## Contents

 ### Routes

 - **images** - Contains images-related routes.
+- **thumnails** - Contains thumbnails-related routes.

 ### Utilities